 Jason began playing professional beach volleyball for New Zealand on the FIVB World Tour for 9 years.
 Over this time he learned the game from some of the top international coaches, such as, Hugh McCutcheon (Olympic Gold and Silver Medals), Jeff Conover (Olympic Silver Medal).
 Craig Seuseu and Mike Dudson.
 While competing on FIVB tour Jason earned a ranking in the top 20 in the world for most of his career.
 Jason played in 12 AVP events finishing 7th 5 times and 9th 3 times.
 He was nominated best defensive player 3 times and most inspirational 2 times on the FIVB tour.

-Jason is an Olympic coach for the top Canadian Men’s team Saxton/Schalk, earning 5 medals in the last two years and 20 top ten finishes and most recently a 9th place finish at the Rio Games.
+Jason was the Olympic coach for the top Canadian Men’s team Saxton/Schalk, earning 5 medals in the last two years and 20 top ten finishes and most recently a 9th place finish at the Rio Games.
 He also coached women’s Vanuatu National Team from 65th in the world to 17th in the world at the end of 2016.
 Vanuatu also won most inspirational player and nominated best Defensive player.
-Jason also works with USA National Team of Lane Carico and Irene Hester-Pollock.
+Jason currently coaches the top USA Olympic men’s team of Phil Dalhausser and Nick Lucena, who are currently the #1 ranked team in the world starting the 2017 season.

 Director of Technology and Education